chingu-voyages/voyage-project-tier1-norris/readme.md

 - [ ] Display a random Chuck Norris fact

-*Considerations:*

-- [ ] Try and style your app so that it doesn't overflow the viewport (require scrolling) on any device
-- [ ] Make sure your User Experience design is intuitive (buttons are clearly disabled when not available, messages are clear, etc)
-- [ ] In the name of responsiveness: please try and have your answer buttons (or divs, or whatever you use) collapse into a column in small sizes (iPhone5, etc)

 *Other:*

-- [ ] Your repo needs to have a robust README.md
+- [ ] Your repo needs to have a robust [README](https://medium.com/chingu/keys-to-a-well-written-readme-55c53d34fe6d)
 - [ ] Make sure that there are no errors in the developer console before submitting

 **Extras (Not Required)**